thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

 ```

 This approach ensures that inactive integrations do not waste resources while still allowing for automatic recovery when they’re reactivated.
+Additionally, Kafka topic retention settings can be customized to fine-tune storage limits and control how long messages are retained per topic.

 #### Message Delivery Error Handling & Retry Mechanism